JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 * Changes to the `greetings` property, which has the `@Published` wrapper, trigger SwiftUI to update `ContentView`.

-Now you need to implement the `startObserving()` function to consume flows using one of the available KMP libraries that allow that.
+Now you need to implement the `startObserving()` function with one of the available KMP libraries that can consume Kotlin flows in Swift.

 ### Choose a library for consuming Kotlin flows in Swift